4teamwork/ftw.solr/README.rst

 Search Handlers
 ---------------

-`ftw.solr` requires two custom search handlers that must be configured on the Solr server.
+``ftw.solr`` requires two custom search handlers that must be configured on the Solr server.
+Search handlers are configured in ``solrconfig.xml`` of your collection.

 The ``livesearch`` request handler is used for live search and should limit the returned fields to a minimum for maximum speed.
 Example::